What equipment / clothing do I need?

 I have a disability / health condition, can I go canoeing?

 Mostly yes.
-Most important is that you tell your coach of anything that might affect your safety when canoeing.
-Do speak to us if you have any concerns.
+The most important thing is that you tell your coach and others you are paddling with of anything that might affect your safety when canoeing.
+Do speak to us if you have any concerns and we will help facilitate you and get you on the water

 Any other questions?